Carlisle

 Residential development activity is slightly higher than average within Carlisle when compared nationally

-AreaSearch analysis of ABS building approval numbers indicates Carlisle has recorded approximately 19 residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, around 95 homes were approved, with a further six approved in FY-26 so far.
+AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, indicates Carlisle has around 19 residential properties granted approval per year.
+Over the past five financial years, between FY-21 and FY-25, approximately 95 homes were approved, with a further 6 approved so far in FY-26.
 This results in an average of 8.5 new residents per year for every home built during this period.

-Demand significantly outpaces supply, typically exerting upward pressure on prices and intensifying competition among buyers.
-The average construction value of new properties is $533,000, indicating a focus on the premium market with high-end developments.
-This financial year has seen $3.7 million in commercial approvals registered, suggesting limited commercial development activity compared to Greater Perth, where Carlisle's development activity is 53.0% below the regional average per person.
-The scarcity of new dwellings typically strengthens demand and prices for existing properties, with recent construction comprising 80.0% standalone homes and 20.0% medium and high-density housing.
-This maintains the area's traditional suburban character, appealing to those seeking space in family homes.
+The demand for housing significantly outpaces supply, which typically exerts upward pressure on prices and increases competition among buyers.
+New properties are constructed at an average value of $533,000, indicating a focus on the premium market with high-end developments.
+In terms of commercial development, $3.7 million in approvals have been registered this financial year, suggesting limited focus in this area compared to residential.
+Compared to Greater Perth, Carlisle has significantly less development activity, at 53.0% below the regional average per person.
+This scarcity of new dwellings typically strengthens demand and prices for existing properties.

 Frequently Asked Questions - Development